alexthiery/otic-reprogramming/docs/_general/quick_start.md

 First, we collected cells from putative otic and epibranchial fates using Lmx1a_E1 and Sox3U3 enhancers respectively.

-An example samplesheet csv can be found [here](https://github.com/alexthiery/otic-reprogramming/blob/master/NF-lmx1a_alignment/crick_samplesheet.csv)
+An example samplesheet csv can be found [here](https://github.com/alexthiery/otic-reprogramming/blob/master/NF-lmx1a_alignment/crick_samplesheet.csv).

-Execute the following shell script to run the Lmx1a overexpression alignment.
+Execute the following shell script to run the Lmx1a alignment.

 ```shell
 export NXF_VER=20.07.1